Koba, Indonesia

-Koba (/id/) is a district (kecamatan) in the Indonesian province of Bangka-Belitung, Indonesia.
-Koba is located in the Central Bangka Regency on the islands of Bangka Belitong, Indonesia.
+Koba (/id/) is a town (kelurahan) and an administrative district (kecamatan) in the Indonesian province of Bangka-Belitung, Indonesia.
+Koba is a port located on the east coat of the island of Bangka, and is the administrative centre of the Central Bangka Regency.
+The district comprises 5 kelurahan (Arung Dalam, Berok, Koba, Padang Mulia and Simpang Perlang) and 6 rural villages (desa).

 Demographics

+As at mid 2025, the district covers a land area of 390.56 km^{2}, and contained 46,500 inhabitants.

 The majority of the people in Koba are Hakka Chinese and Malay.
 Majority of Chinese are Buddhism, Catholic and Protestant.

 Climate

 Koba has a tropical rainforest climate (Af) with heavy rainfall year-round.